Channing Tatum Debuts Shocking New Hairdo

 When fans think of Channing Tatum, they think of tall, dark, and dreamy — but it seems that the actor has decided to shake that formula up a bit.
 In a shocking reveal on his Instagram story, Tatum showed off a short, buzzed haircut that he had died platinum blond.

 In the snap, the Magic Mike actor had his fans vote on whether or not the new look was a favorable one to his followers.
 He followed up the shot with an update saying “bad ideas are kinda my thing,” with an emoji of a man shrugging.
-As People Magazine reported, fans were mixed over their feelings on his new ‘do.
+As People magazine reported, fans were mixed over their feelings on his new ‘do.
 59% of Tatum’s followers liked the new look, while 41% preferred the darker, longer hair they’ve come to know and love on the actor.

 Back in December, Tatum shaved his head and captured the look for the camera, and joked that he was getting back to his 2003 “P. Diddy Sean John” modeling days.
 Since then, he has kept his locks on the shorter side, but the dip into the bottle of hair dye is slightly out of character for the Logan Lucky actor.